Campus Security Authority & CLERY Act

-Clery Act at WSU
+Clery Act Compliance

 Annual Security Reports

-Annual Security and Fire Safety (where applicable) Report are available online at the links below.
+Annual Security and Fire Safety (where applicable) Reports are available online at the links below.
 These reports provide information on crime statistics, emergency response and warning procedures, security policies, fire safety policies, educational programs, and procedures available to address crimes, including dating violence, domestic violence, sexual assault, and stalking.
 Paper copies are also available upon request; requests can be made to ccr@wsu.edu.

 Annual Security Report Pullman and additional sites